2003 The Winston: The Winston

-Qualifying for The Winston was held on Friday, May 16, at 8:05 PM EST. Each driver would run 3 laps each, with each driver having to do a mandatory pit stop following the driver's first or second lap.
+Qualifying for The Winston was held on Friday, May 16, at 8:05 p.m.
+EST. Each driver would run 3 laps each, with each driver having to do a mandatory pit stop following the driver's first or second lap.

 Bill Elliott, driving for Evernham Motorsports, would win the pole, setting a time of 2:03.192 and an average speed of 43.834 mph.